Super Nero was a supercharged 1,000cc sprint motorcycle, built in 1963, by George Brown who was born in Nottingham.

 George Brown started motor cycling on a Raleigh - appropriate to his Nottingham birthplace -and his competitive spirit soon turned him to trials and grass tracking.
 Meeting Philip Vincent of the Vincent-HRD Company in Stevenage, led to a job in their experimental shop in 1934.
 Naturally, he spent as much time as possible testing the products at the highest possible speeds.

-Supercharged Super Nero was the natural successor to Nero, George Brown's legendary Vincent twin sprint record breaker.
-Nero has broken vurtually every National course record and set a World record for a standing kilometer at 108.73mph, but after ten years was at the end ot its development.
-Nero was originally built out of a written-off wrecked Vincent road machine, though fitted with telescopic front forks and twin shock rear suspension to suit George's preference, but the new Super Nero was much more radical, apart from the fitting of a huge supercharger capable of supplying a 1500cc engine.
+The supercharged Super Nero was the natural successor to Nero, George Brown's legendary Vincent twin sprint record breaker.
+Nero had broken virtually every National course record and set a World record for a standing kilometer at 108.73mph, but after ten years was at the end of its development.
+The Nero was originally constructed from a written-off road-going Vincent wreck, fitted with telescopic front forks and twin shock rear suspension to suit George's preference, but the new Super Nero was much more radical, apart from the fitting of a huge supercharger capable of supplying a 1500cc engine.

 In the flying start kilometre runs, the 1000cc machine was faster than the 1300cc with 158.238 mph against 149.732mph.
 George had a secret ambition to be the first British rider to top 200mph on British soil, over a measured distance.
 He had already been clocked on Super Nero over a finish line at Elvington Speed Meeting at 236mph.
 The problem was there was nowhere in the country where Super Nero could be safely extended to its limit and various attempts on aerodromes were often ruined by bad weather.